Choosing between Apollo and UpLead for your B2B prospecting often comes down to five questions:

 UpLead has the strongest contractual guarantee: 95% accuracy or you get credits back.

 Every email is verified when you unlock it, not when the record was created.
 You see one of three statuses: Valid (97%+ confidence), Accept All (catch-all server), or Invalid.
 Invalid emails are never shown and never charged.
-The company states it plainly: "no other tool does it" (verifies at access time, not at ingestion).
+The company states it plainly: real-time verification at access time, not at ingestion.
 For teams where bounce rates are the primary pain point, this guarantee removes real purchase risk.

 Apollo claims a 91% email accuracy rate backed by a 7-step verification process.